andreamarciano/egghead-v1/src/comp/aboutComp/README.md

 The system consists of:

 - `FallingDiv`: A component that simulates a paper held by two pins.
 When one pin is removed, it swings and then falls.
 Its text content is extracted and sent to the trash.
 - `TrashBin`: A bouncing trash can icon.
-Clicking it dumps the collected letters into the TrashCollector.
+Clicking it dumps the collected letters into the **TrashCollector**.
 - `TrashCollector`: The visual "floor" where letters scatter — but intentionally **avoid** certain areas, leaving a negative-space outline of a word.
-- `TrashContext`: Centralized state using React Context API to manage all letters in motion or dumped.
+- `TrashContext`: Centralized state using **React Context API** to manage all letters in motion or dumped.

-More interactive divs will be added in the future to feed letters into the system.

 ---